 With remote communication, managers want to increase their involvement in how the task is done by the team members.
-With the fear of the employees abandon their posts and lose focus on the job, some managers implement extreme measures of hourly reports and micro-managing.
+With the fear of the employees abandoning their posts and losing focus on the job, some managers implement extreme measures of hourly reports and micro-managing.

 These tools have proven their productivity in managing tasks within projects as it can split the work into smaller tasks.
 For every task, staff can add details, deadlines, to-do lists, etc.

 Some of these also support calendar sharing and file sharing, creating a very convenient and straightforward work environment.

 Another great thing about these managing tools is to push notifications.
 When the task dues, when the sub-tasks should be completed to keep up with the overall plan, etc. are all integrated upon customization.

 No more micro-managing